NimbleMarkets/dbn-go/cmd/README.md

 ## `dbn-go-live`

-`dbn-go-live` is a command-line tool to subscribe to a Live DataBento stream and write it to a file.
+`dbn-go-live` is a command-line tool to subscribe to a Live Databento stream and write it to a file.
 It requires your [Databento API Key](https://databento.com/portal/keys) to be set with `--key` or preferably via the `DATABENTO_API_KEY` environment variable.

 *CAUTION: This program incurs billing!*